 If you received a less-than-honorable discharge, you owe it to yourself to fight for the honorable discharge you deserve.
 Even if you only served for a few years, you showed that you were willing to sacrifice yourself for freedom, and that deserves recognition, not stigma.
 Unless you feel confident presenting your case to the board, it helps to have an experienced military lawyer to present your case to the five senior officers who will decide your appeal.

-If you need representation for your discharge upgrade case, please contact us.
+If you are a veteran or servicemember in need of representation for your discharge upgrade case:Contact the Mayer Group